SpenceKonde/AVR_Research/SIB.md

 It appears that Dx-series parts have identifiers starting with KV0, and tinyAVR and Ex have values starting with 59B for tinyAVR and 59F for Ex, confirming that the Ex-series are not Dx-series parts that have evolved to have lower pincounts, but tinyAVR series parts that are evolving in the direction of more expansive features.

 ### Table notes:
+* Data is text encoded as an ascii c string, with a nul terminator - I think perversely placed in the middle of the string or something.
+In any event the point is that most methods to print the SIB for debugging fail if you don't strip out the nul, but other than that... yeah it's just ASCII.
+Microchip likes hiding ASCII in things people look at as hex.
+  * The KEY to enable nvm programming is, uh, `NVMProg `
+  * The KEY to enable USERROW programming of a locked chip is... `NVMUs&te` (the `&` is probably used as an abbreviation symbol)
+  * The KEY to perform a chip erase to unlock a chip is `NVMErase`
+  * These are some very creative people as you can see.
+Presumably there's also an `OCDStart` or something like that to start the on-chip debug interface, and likely there's something like `NVMSi&te` (NVM Si~gnature Wri~te)
 * Cases where pieces of the 5-digit codes can easily be deduced have been and ?'s left in place of the unknown letters.
-* Cases where we know the P (always), D (non- 0/1), or OSC value (always 3M2) have been filled in, as have cases where there isnt any question about the what the family will be (so some DA/DB are left as ?'s, since they are inconsistent in how they justify the "AVR" (`    AVR` vs `AVR    `, the first of them being the result you get when you take "megaAVR" or "tinyAVR" and replace the first four letters with spaces.
+* Cases where we know the P (always), D (non- 0/1), or OSC value (always 3M2) have been filled in, as have cases where there isnt any question about the what the family will be (so some DA/DB are left as ?'s, since they are inconsistent in how they justify the letters in "AVR"
+  * `    AVR` - Padding on the left (and "coincidentally" the same length as the text that was there, as if they'd just changed the lessers to ascii 0x20's.
+  * `AVR    ` - Probably what is intended
 * On all parts except 0/1 tinyAVRs it is known that the parts use OCD v1 not v0.
 It is not yet known if any of them advanced to OCDv1.
 * NVM numbers are 0: paged write without NRWW and fully mapped flash.
 1: Not used (if I was guessing, I'd say they were toying with the possibility of releasing a device with paged writes, no RWW/NRWW, but with too much flash to fit it all in the data space) 2: AVR Dx-series word writes (the good NVMCTRL), 3: AVR Ex-series (paged writes with NRWW/RWW support)